23 Vitamin B1 Foods You Should Include in Your Diet

 Causes and Effects of Vitamin B1 Deficiency

-Lack of thiamine may also cause more serious health conditions, such as beriberi.
-This disease can affect the nerves or heart, and it can even lead to death if it isn’t treated properly.
+Lack of thiamine may also cause more severe health conditions, such as beriberi.
+This disease can affect the nerves or heart, and it can even lead to death if it isn’t treated correctly.

 Another possible effect of thiamine deficiency is the Wernicke-Korsakoff syndrome.
 People with chronic alcohol dependence are at higher risk of developing this brain disorder than the rest of the population.
-There is also a link between vitamin B1 and eyesight as thiamine deficiency can cause problems with your vision as well.
+There is also a link between vitamin B1 and eyesight, as thiamine deficiency can cause problems with your vision as well.

 Who Should Take Vitamin B1 Supplements?